eakoriakin/ionic-selectable-pages/pages/group-template.md

 Directive: `ionicSelectableGroupTemplate`

 A template to render a group.
-By default the group name is taken from `groupTextField`.
+By default, the group name is taken from `groupTextField`.
 This template allows to overwrite the default behavior and display anything as a group name.

 ## Parameters